We are able to provide therapy in a place and time that is most suitable for you and your needs, including home visits.

 Speech and language therapy is always tailored to each individual.
 For example, if a patient has never written a letter pre-diagnosis and has no wish to do so in the near future, writing may not be something to work on.
 However, patients will usually have a preference and may wish to work on speech output instead.

-There are many benefits of speech and language therapy for people who have expressive dysphasia, which include:
+There are many benefits of speech and language therapy for people who have expressive dysphasia.
+Therapy will benefit the patients communication, confidence, self-esteem and may reduce stress and anxiety when communicating.

 A speech and language therapist will carry out an initial assessment which will determine the type and severity of symptoms an individual with expressive dysphasia is experiencing.
 Following an initial assessment an individualised treatment plan will be created, which will be tailored to the specific needs and abilities of the individual.
-Speech and language therapy may include some or all of the following:
+Speech and language therapy may include assessments, reports, reviews, therapy programmes, support groups, advice and education.

 Specific treatment for patients with expressive dysphasia include: